 Did you know?
-Soundproofing is a big deal with Electric vehicles (or EVs).
+Soundproofing is fundamental with Electric vehicles (or EVs).

 Noise, vibration, and harshness (NVH), also known as noise and vibration (N&V), is the study and modification of the noise and vibration characteristics of vehicles, particularly cars and trucks.

-In a gasoline-powered vehicle the engine works like a muffler, drowning out road and wind noise.
+In a gasoline-powered vehicle, the engine works like a muffler, drowning out road and wind noise.
 Electric vehicles run a lot quieter so outside noise becomes an issue.
 Extensive sound abatement and anti-vibration technology is necessary.
-Noise-cancelling materials must be incorporated into the vehicle’s design.
+Noise-canceling materials must be incorporated into the vehicle’s design.

 Highlights of the partnership:

-- Halco were able to manufacture products tailored to Tesla’s requirements
+- Halco was able to manufacture products tailored to Tesla’s requirements

-- Ability to produce specific adhesive subjected to high temperatures
+- Ability to produce a specific adhesive subjected to high temperatures